Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: Experiments

 \section{Experiments}

-To understand the performance of the algorithms discussed in this work for concrete problems sizes (for which an asymptotic mathematical analysis cannot give definite answers), we now conduct a simple experimental analysis.
+To understand the performance of the algorithms discussed in this work for concrete problem sizes (for which an asymptotic mathematical analysis cannot give definite answers), we now conduct a simple experimental analysis.
 Since the SEMO cannot find the Pareto front, we did not include it in this investigation.
 We did include the variant of the SD-GSEMO, denoted by SD-GSEMO-Ind, in which each individual has its own failure counter (see the discussion in Section~\ref{sec:sdgsemo}).
 Our experimental settings are the same for all algorithms. \begin{itemize} \item $\ojzj_{n,k}$: jump size $k=4$ and problem size $n=10,14,\dots,50$. \item Maximal iterations for the termination: $n^{k+3}$.
-This number of iterations was reached in none of the experiments, i.e., the results reported are the true runtimes until the full Pareto front was found. \item $\beta=1.5$ as suggested in~\citep{DoerrLMN17} for the power-law distribution in GSEMO-HTM. \item $R=n$ for SD-GSEMO and SD-GSEMO-Ind as suggested in~\citep{RajabiW20}. \item $20$ independent runs for each setting. \end{itemize}
+This number of iterations was reached in none of the experiments, i.e., the results reported are the true runtimes until the full Pareto front was found. \item $\beta=1.5$ as suggested in~\cite{DoerrLMN17} for the power-law distribution in GSEMO-HTM. \item $R=n$ for SD-GSEMO and SD-GSEMO-Ind as suggested in~\cite{RajabiW20}. \item $20$ independent runs for each setting. \end{itemize}

-Figure~\ref{fig:ojzjrun} shows the mean number of function evaluations of GSEMO, GSEMO-HTM, SD-GSEMO, and SD-GSEMO-Ind on the $\ojzj_{n,k}$ function.
-To see how the experimental results compare with our bounds, we also plot (i)~the curve $1.5e(n-2k)n^k$ corresponding to the bounds for the GSEMO in Theorems~\ref{thm:gsemoojzj} and~\ref{thm:lowerbound}, (ii)~the curve $(n-2k)(en)^k/k^{k-1}$ for the GSEMO-HTM with $\beta=1.5$; since the leading constant in Theorem~\ref{thm:gsemohojzj} is implicit, we chose a constant such that the curve matches the experimental data, and (iii)~the curve $1.5(n-2k)(en)^k/k^{k}$ corresponding to the upper bound of SD-GSEMO with $R=n$ in Theorem~\ref{thm:sdgsemoojzj}.
+Figure~\ref{fig:ojzjrun} shows the median number of function evaluations of GSEMO, GSEMO-HTM, SD-GSEMO, and SD-GSEMO-Ind on the $\ojzj_{n,k}$ function.
+To see how the experimental results compare with our bounds, we also plot (i)~the curve $1.5e(n-2k)n^k$ corresponding to the bounds for the GSEMO in Theorems~\ref{thm:gsemoojzj} and~\ref{thm:lowerbound}, (ii)~the curve $(n-2k)(en)^k/k^{k-1}$ for the GSEMO-HTM with $\beta=1.5$; since the leading constant in Theorem~\ref{thm:gsemohojzj} is implicit, we chose a constant such that the curve matches the experimental data.
+We observe that for $n\ge 18$, {Theorem}~\ref{cor:gsemohojzj} have given an upper bound of $\tfrac{ {4}e^{8\sqrt 2 +14}\beta}{(\beta-1)\sqrt \pi} \ge {6\times10^{11}}$ for the leading constant, which is far larger than $1$ and indicates that further improvements of the leading constant estimate are possible, and (iii)~the curve $1.5(n-2k)(en)^k/k^{k}$ corresponding to the upper bound of SD-GSEMO with $R=n$ in Theorem~\ref{thm:sdgsemoojzj}.